tvdboom/ATOM/README.md

 		- 'AUC' for Area Under Curve
 		- 'LogLoss' for binary cross-entropy
 * **successive_halving: bool, optional (default=False)**
-Fit the pipeline using a successive halving approach.
+Fit the pipeline using a successive halving approach, that is, fitting the model on 1/N of the data, where N stands for the number of models still in the pipeline.
+After this, the best half of the models are selected for the next iteration.
+This process is repeated until only one model is left.
 * **skip_iter: int, optional (default=0)**
 Skip n last iterations of the successive halving.
 * **max_iter: int, optional (default=15)**